Rebalancing Your Portfolio

 - When you are satisfied with the change, click “Finish.”
 The changes will be made at the next market close, typically 4 pm ET Monday-Friday.

-In addition to a one-time rebalancing, as described above, Alerus allows you to schedule an automatic rebalancing of your account quarterly, semi-annually or annually.
-Please call the JRB office at 888-JRB-FREE (572-3733) if you need any help.
+In addition, Alerus allows you to schedule an automatic rebalancing of your account quarterly, semi-annually or annually.

 Summary